Legion Field: Stadium history

 Construction of a 21,000-seat stadium began in 1926 at the cost of $439,000.
-It was completed in 1927 and named Legion Field in honor of the American Legion.
+It was completed in 1927 and named Legion Field as a war memorial in honor of the recently established American Legion.
 In the stadium's first event, 16,800 fans watched Howard College (now known as Samford University) shut out Birmingham–Southern College 9–0 on November 19, 1927.

 Over the years, the stadium grew.
 The expansions didn't follow the designer's initial intent on the stadium becoming a monumental horseshoe-shaped amphitheater.
 Capacity was increased to 25,000 in 1934 and to 45,000 in 1948, and the bowl was enclosed.
 In 1961, a 9,000 seat upper deck was added to the east side of the stadium, increasing capacity to 54,600.
 In 1965, a new press box was built in the stadium and capacity was further increased to 68,821.
 The first nationally televised night college football game at Legion Field was between Ole Miss and Alabama on October 4, 1969.

 In 1970, the natural grass turf was replaced with Poly-Turf, which was in turn replaced by AstroTurf in 1975.
 Seating capacity was increased to 75,808 in 1977 and further increased to 83,091 in 1991.
 The turf was changed back to a natural Bermuda grass surface in 1995 in order to host soccer events for the Summer Olympics in Atlanta.
 In 2006, the field went back to an artificial surface with infilled FieldTurf.
 The field has a conventional north–south alignment at an approximate elevation of 570 ft above sea level.

 In 2004, a structural evaluation determined that the 9,000 seat upper deck would need major remediation to meet modern building codes.
 With little prospect of adequate repairs on the way, the University of Alabama withdrew the few home games it still scheduled for Birmingham.
 The city removed the upper deck in 2005 since the capacity was greater than the need for its tenants.
 In 2015, renovations took place including general improvements and overall renovations including a new and larger video scoreboard along with a new and improved sound system.

 The stadium's future beyond the 2020 college football season is uncertain.
 The Birmingham–Jefferson Civic Center Authority started construction of a new stadium on the Birmingham–Jefferson Convention Complex grounds in July 2019.
 UAB football moved into the new 47,000-seat Protective Stadium, in 2021.